-||| Buy Musk Oxen Fine-Art Pictures for Your Walls |||
+||| Buy Fine Art Pictures of Musk Ox for Your Walls |||

-This musk ox picture and images of musk ox in snow make for ideal decor for home, office, and also business establishments.
-Available in a variety of sizes, print material, and framing options.
-However, you choose to go about selecting the perfect photo or pictures of musk oxen to bring into your home, focus on the decorative objects and artwork that bring you absolute joy.
-If your heart speaks to a black and white photograph or a picture of musk oxen listen to it and find a collection suited best for your walls.
+This picture of a musk ox in the snow makes for ideal decor for home, office, and also business establishments.
+Available in a variety of sizes, print material, and framing options; however, you choose to go about selecting the perfect photo or pictures of musk oxen to bring into your home, focus on the decorative objects and artwork that bring you absolute joy.
+If your heart speaks to a black and white photograph of musk ox listen to it and find a collection suited best for your walls.

-MUSK OX CHARACTERISTICS
+CHARACTERISTICS OF WILDLIFE MUSK OX

-Male and also female musk oxen have long curved horns.
-Musk oxen stand 4 to 5 ft high.
-They have a small tail which is concealed under a layer of fur.
+Male and female musk oxen have long curved horns as seen in our Bull Images.
+They stand 4 to 5 ft high.
+They have a small tail that is concealed under a layer of fur.
 Adults, on average 630 pounds.
 The thick coat and large head suggest a larger animal than the muskox truly is.
-Their coat, a mix of dark/ grayish brown, includes long guard hairs that almost reach the ground.
-Musk oxen are occasionally domesticated for wool, meat, and also milk.
+The musk ox is occasionally domesticated for wool, meat, and also milk.
 They mark their trails with preorbital glands.
 A musk ox can reach speeds of 37 mph.

 The musk ox lives in herds of 12–24 during winter and 8–20 in the summer.
 Male and also female musk oxen both have separate age-based hierarchies like most wildlife groups.
 The mature oxen are always dominant over the juveniles.
-Dominant musk oxen often get access to the best resources and also land.
+Dominant musk bulls often get access to the best resources and also land.
 They will displace subordinates from patches of grass during the winter season.
 Musk oxen bulls assert their dominance in many ways.

-HOW CLIMATE CHANGE AFFECTS THE MUSK OXEN
+HOW CLIMATE CHANGE AFFECTS THE WILDLIFE

 Taking these Musk Oxen are inexorably linked to climate stressors in the Arctic.
 Unlike people and other animal species, they do not adapt very well to warm weather temperatures and they are also feeling the brunt of CLIMATE CHANGE.
 Due to climate change, it’s been found that newborn musk ox has a smaller head size.
 Pregnant Musk oxen are more vulnerable and also risk starving due to climate change which leads to death or the world population decrease.
 Musk ox can push through the loose powdery snow aside with their snout and legs, but when rain falls on top of snow and then refreezes, it forms a hard layer of ice.
 Muskoxen cannot break through this ice so they struggle to find food.